-Subpart W is a radon emission standard for operating uranium mill tailingstailingsThe remaining portion of a metal-bearing ore after some or all of a metal, such as uranium, has been extracted..
+NESHAP Subpart W is a radon emission standard for operating uranium mill tailings.
 In accordance with the Clean Air Act Amendments of 1990, EPA formed a workgroup to review the standard.
-On May 2, 2014, EPA issued a Notice of Proposed Rulemaking with proposed revisions to Subpart W. On July 21, 2014, EPA issued a Federal Register Notice extending the comment period to October 29, 2014.
-On January 17, 2017, EPA issued a final rule that revised Subpart W.
+On May 2, 2014, EPA issued a Notice of Proposed Rulemaking with proposed revisions to Subpart W. On July 21, 2014, EPA issued a Federal Register Notice extending the comment period.
+View the Federal Register notice extending the comment period to October 29, 2014 (pdf) (212.73 K).
+On January 17, 2017 EPA officially issued a final rule that revised Subpart W.

 View Subpart W Rulemaking Activity: Documents to view items pertaining to the proposed rulemaking, public comment period and other support documents.